 Highlights on NSF and NIH Budget Guidelines

-- The National Science Foundation (NSF)permits a maximum amount of two months for an individual’s sponsored projects.
+- The National Science Foundation (NSF) permits a maximum amount of two months of salary per year for senior personnel from all NSF awards.
 Budgeted salary greater than two months in a year must be justified and specifically approved in an award notification.

 - NIH no longer allows inflationary increases for all grant awards.